rpachauri/alpaca/README.md

       1. This program reads the .csv files in the directory `data/`
       2. It accumulates the close data for all those files into one pandas Dataframe and saves it into a file called `my_close_data.csv` in the `accumulated_data/` directory.
       3. And voila!
-You can use `my_close_data.csv` to perform stock prediction.
+You now have `my_close_data.csv`, your data that you can use to perform stock prediction.